dcwbrown/OBSOLETE-olang/OLANG.md

 Step 4 requires root/administrator pivilege on most Unix/Linux systems and on native windows.

+######Shared library

+Step 3 builds a conventional archive based library (lobolang.a) for all platforms.

+Following 'make install' on Linux platforms you can optionally run 'sudo make sharedlibrary' to build and install a linux shared library (libolang.so).

 #####32 bit vs 64 bit versions

 On Linux/Unix systems, the built compiler is specific to the machine size.
 For example building on 32 bit Ubuntu will create a 32 bit compiler, etc.